datacamp-content-public/Introduction-to-Epidemiology/chapter1.md

 ---
-title: Template Chapter 1
+title: Disease Occurrence
-description: This is a template chapter.
+description: Calculating prevalence and incidence
 ---

 ## An exercise title written in sentence case